 Universities in Australia have a minimum entry requirement that is university and programme-specific as well.
 For a STEM-related degree, for example, relevant science subjects in high school are required.
 For other non-STEM majors, universities require four or five core subjects including sciences, history and economics and a second language.

 6) Studying in Singapore after grade 12:

 Subject requirements for Singapore universities depend on the programme.
-For example, if you want to pursue STEM majors at Nanyang Technological University, studying the highest level of mathematics available in your curriculum is crucial.
+For example, if your child wants to pursue STEM majors at Nanyang Technological University, studying the highest level of mathematics available in their curriculum is crucial.
 Most courses ask students to meet an overall condition rather than requiring a minimum grade in individual subjects.
 Whenever possible, opt for the most rigorous core subjects.
 If English is not the primary language of instruction in school, an English proficiency test may be required.

 Sometimes despite best efforts, students are still confused about what subjects to take.
 Here are some general guidelines that will help:

-- Do not drop mathematics or science after grade 10 as this will limit your options
+- Do not drop mathematics or science after grade 10 as this will limit options

 - Engineering usually requires mathematics and physics throughout high school

 - Business streams usually require mathematics at the highest possible level, especially in the UK